rgeraldes24/hyperion/docs/contracts/functions.rst

 #.
 Writing to state variables.
 #. :ref:`Emitting events <events>`.
 #. :ref:`Creating other contracts <creating-contracts>`.
 #.
-Sending Ether via calls.
+Sending ZND via calls.
 #.
 Calling any function not marked ``view`` or ``pure``.
 #.
 Using low-level calls.
 #.
 Using inline assembly that contains certain opcodes.